Differential Privacy as a Causal Property: Introduction

-We put to rest both the nagging feeling that differential privacy should be expressed in more basic terms and the disagreement about whether it makes various implicit assumptions.
-We do so by showing that differential privacy is better understood as a causal property than as an associative one.
-We show that differential privacy constrains effect sizes, a basic concept from empirical science.
+We put to rest both the nagging feeling that \DP{} should be expressed in more basic terms and the disagreement about whether it makes various implicit assumptions.
+We do so by showing that \DP{} is better understood as a causal property than as an associative one.
+We show that \DP{} constrains effect sizes, a basic concept from empirical science about how much changing one variable changes another.
 This view does not require any independence or adversary assumptions.

-Furthermore, we show that the difference between the two views of differential privacy is precisely captured as the difference between association and causation.
-That some fail to get what they want out of differential privacy (without making an unrealistic assumption of independence) comes from the contrapositive of the maxim \emph{correlation doesn't imply causation}: differential privacy ensuring a lack of (strong) causation does not imply a lack of (strong) association.
-Given the common confusion of association and causation, and that differential privacy does not make its causal nature explicit in its mathematical statement, we believe our work explains how reasonable researchers can be in disagreement about the meaning of differential privacy.
+Furthermore, we show that the difference between the two views over whether \DP{} makes assumptions is precisely captured as the difference between association and causation.
+That some fail to get what they want out of \DP{} (without making an assumption) comes from the contrapositive of the maxim \emph{correlation doesn't imply causation}: \DP{} ensuring a lack of (strong) causation does not imply a lack of (strong) association.
+Given the common confusion of association and causation, and that \DP{} does not make its causal nature explicit in its mathematical statement, we believe our work explains how disagreement could have arose in the research literature about the what assumptions \DP{} requires.